PRTG Manual: Microsoft SQL v2 Sensor

 Channel #x Mode |

-This setting is only visible if you select Process data table for the setting Data Processing during sensor creation.
-The setting shows how you want to display the determined value in the channel.
+This setting is only visible if you select Process data table above.
+Define how to display the determined value in the channel:

 |